UNINETTSigma2/documentation/storage/storagesystems.md

 which is by default 20GB per user.
 It is advisable to store `stderr` and `stdout` logs from your batch jobs in `$HOME` so they are available for reviewing in case of issues with it.
 The user area is geo-replicated between Tromsø and Trondheim.
-Additionally daily snapshots are taken and kept for the last 365 days.
+Additionally daily snapshots are taken and kept for the last 7 days and weekly snapshots for the last 6 weeks.

 **Notes**
 * set to the `$HOME` variable